LafeLabs/trashspace/README.md

 # TRASHSPACE

 A trashspace is a space where people come together to build technology from trash for distribution directly into their communities.
+Our goal is to create a new civilization from only trash and sun which provide all the elements of a good life to all people for free.
+We aim to eliminate all mining and other extraction industries by 2050.

 The main elements of the TRASHSPACE are: